-How to Become a Successful Writer: 5 Productivity Tools
+How to Become a Successful Writer: 5 Things You Need for Productive Writing

 Be it five nights a week, seven mornings, or just two afternoons, once you find what works for you on a regular basis, your productivity will increase massively and immediately.

-And when you use your time efficiently, you won’t look back feeling regret or disappointment.
-You’ll have added to your book’s word count, and that’s a wonderful feeling.
+And when you use your time efficiently, you won't look back feeling regret or disappointment.
+You'll have added to your book's rough draft, and that's a wonderful feeling.

 3. A Word Count Goal

 Just writing is not enough.
 After all, you will never win the race if there’s no finish line.
-Defining a goal is very important.
+Defining a writing goal is very important.

 Goals come in many forms, and it may be different for everyone.